© Getty Images

 Curtsy and nod

-- When greeting the Queen, women are required to curtsy and men must bow their heads (even her own family).
+- When greeting the King or Queen, women are required to curtsy and men must bow their heads (even their own family).

 © Getty Images